woolfel/createmlbench/README.md

 # Create ML Benchmark

-I created this CreateML project to benchmark Apple's M1 Macbook Air and 2021 M1 Max Macbook Pro.
+I made this CreateML project to benchmark Apple's M1 Macbook Air and 2021 M1 Max Macbook Pro.
 The project uses the object detection model with a simple dataset I created on roboflow.
 This isn't meant to produce a useful model.
 The main purpose is to measure the performance of macbooks with different dataset and batch sizes.
 I have several NVidia video cards for doing ML training, but these days the cards are over priced due to supply shortage.

 The cost of a high end RTX 3090 24G is around $3000.00 on newegg (Nov/2021).
 This makes the M1 Max macbook an interesting alternative for light weight experiments.
+I hope other people find these results useful and interesting.

 [https://github.com/woolfel/createmlbench/tree/main/results/coco] - Results for COCO dataset on M1 Max MBP